University of California -San Diego, School of Medicine

 Megan Routzong, PhD Post-Doctoral Scholar

-Megan obtained her PhD in Bioengineering from the University of Pittsburgh in 2021 where she applied computational modeling to study female pelvic floor biomechanics and variation in pelvic morphology.
-She joined the Alperin lab in Fall of 2021 to evaluate the impact of pregnancy, childbirth, and aging on female pelvic floor skeletal muscles utilizing computational and experimental methods.
-Outside of the lab, Megan enjoys reading, writing, photography, and spending time outdoors with her fiancé and their dog.
+Megan is currently funded by an NIH Pathway to Independence Award (K99/R00) to study pregnancy-induced remodeling of pelvic floor muscles at multiple biological scales.
+She joined the Alperin lab in Fall of 2021 after obtaining her PhD in Bioengineering from the University of Pittsburgh in Summer of 2021 where she applied computational modeling to study female pelvic floor biomechanics and variation in pelvic morphology.
+Outside of the lab, Megan enjoys reading, writing, photography, and spending time outdoors with her husband and their dog.

 John Rudell, PhD Laboratory Assistant